dataforgebrasil/lineup/README.md

 * Multilevel admin, users and guest login levels.
 Admin can add, delete or change users that have the privilege to update the counter that they are assigned.
 User level accounts can login to there counter number to allow update of the counter for there workspace.
 At default guest level a guest can see the present queue numbers being served if guest level is enabled.

-* https encryption (self signed or class 2) can be added to secure a system if used with the wifi or wan option to prevent the system from being hacked by remote or local guest users.
+* HTTPS encryption (self signed or class 2) can be added to secure the Lineup system if used with the wifi or wan option to prevent the system from being hacked by remote or local guest users.

 * Add to the queue screen a small rate indicator of the average time it has been taking to serve the last X customers  so that people can estimate for themselves about how long they will have to wait.